Raya and the Last Dragon feels too rushed to qualify as a full saga, but is nonetheless memorable for spirit and character.

 It’s not a huge flaw to me, though.
 Naive as it sounds, I do believe the resolution of many complex issues begins with goodwill.
 Perhaps not in the trusting way goofy Sisu does it with, but well, it’s always a positive first step.

 Speaking of Sisu, Awkwafina delivered such a wonderfully hyper voiceover.
-Suitably moronic or insightful at the right moments.
+A performance that’s suitably moronic or amazingly insightful at different moments.

 The land-saving heroines of Raya and Namaari aren’t on my list of favourite kickass Disney Princesses, yet.
 But with another viewing, who knows?
 They just might be.
 They probably would be.